More Information about the Books

 Before I started, I had an image in my head of the beginning (Abyss scene), the middle (AV flying over the ocean), and the end.
 From these humble beginnings, it took me nearly a year to write A Fragment of Chrome.
 My first novel was complete, after more than 30 years of failing to finish one.

-Full disclosure: I used AI tools extensively throughout the writing process in a collaborative way for drafting sections, brainstorming ideas and alternative words, refining prose, checking grammar and finally creating a book cover (which I then combined from four images and edited).
+Full disclosure: I used AI tools throughout the writing process in a collaborative way for drafting sections, brainstorming ideas and alternative words, refining prose, checking grammar and finally creating a book cover (which I then combined from four images and edited).
 My opinion is that AI can write well, but it also produces terrible text, often comes up with awful ideas, and always wants to reveal too much: it doesn't know how to tell a story.
 A human is definitely still essential in the process and ultimately, the story should stand or fall on its own merits.

 Editing was the most time-consuming part of the writing process, taking me about six months to complete four editing passes on the first draft.
 But they were crucial.
 The story would not be the same without them.